jillesvangurp/kt-search/manual/GettingStarted.md

 ```

-## Alternative ways to construct the client
+## Alternative ways to create a client

 You may want to override some of the default parameter values.
 For example, this is how you would
 connect to your cluster in Elastic Cloud.